Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikConfiguration.md

 ### -FilterIsRunning
-Filter for configurations that are currently running, or filter for all configurations which are not currently running.
+Filter for configurations that are currently running, or filter for all configurations which are not currently running

 As of 2023-10, this does not appear to function correctly on this endpoint